-Strengthening Families is not the only family/parenting intervention to have demonstrated its value in preventing substance use or misuse, 32 but it is hard to think of another which has done so across such a spectrum.
-Most impressive and perhaps too most instructive, it does so by defocusing almost entirely from substance use to concentrate instead on the processes which sustain family life and promote healthy development.
+Strengthening Families is not the only family/parenting intervention to have demonstrated its value in preventing substance use/problems, but it is hard to think of another which has done so across such a spectrum.
+Most impressive and perhaps too most instructive, it does so by defocusing almost entirely from substance use and concentrating on the processes which sustain family life and promote healthy development.
 In the process it recommends itself not just (or not even primarily) as a substance use programme, but as a generic approach of equal interest to mental health, crime prevention, education, child welfare, and family services.

-However, the research behind the programme is often far from 'hard' science, conducted by community groups or agencies neither funded for nor primarily interested in research of the kind which would satisfy a peer-reviewed journal.
+Despite its bulk, the research behind the programme is often far from 'hard' science, conducted instead by small-scale community initiatives neither funded for nor primarily interested in research of the kind which would satisfy a peer-reviewed journal.
 The original randomised trial was for this reason never fully documented in a scientific journal.

-Later trials have been, and some were also randomised and used control groups, but these tested the programme as a universal prevention initiative rather than one for atrisk families.
-Most of these trials had low research and/or programme recruitment rates, raising question marks over the generalisability of the results.
-One which did not still found substantial short-term benefits in reduced uptake of drinking.24
+Later trials have been, and some were also randomised and used control groups, but these tested the programme as a universal prevention initiative rather than one for at-risk families.
+Most of these randomised trials suffered from research and/or programme recruitment shortfalls which raise question marks over the generalisability of the results.
+The one which did not still found substantial short-term benefits in reduced uptake of drinking.